jonburdon/race-hub/README.md

 ## [Testing](#testing)
 [Developer Aims](#developer-aims) | [UX](#ux) | [User Stories and Corresponding Features](#user-stories-and-features) | [UI Structure](#ui-structure) | [Visual Layout](#visual-layout) | [Technologies Used](#technologies-used) | [Information Architecture](#information-architecture) | [Deployment](#deployment) | [Local Development](#local-development) | [Testing](#testing) | [Acknowledgements](#acknowledgements)

-### Testing
+### Ongoing Testing

-Navigation elements from https://codepen.io/skywalkapps/pen/VeNzwG were found to be incompatible with Bootstrap 4.
+As with any project, the developer tested and checked components thoroughly during production.
+For example, during development, navigation elements from https://codepen.io/skywalkapps/pen/VeNzwG were found to be incompatible with Bootstrap 4.
+The current navigation was found to not allow any scrolling on mobile in the large dropdowns until a min-height was asigned to the containing div.

+### Testing Credentials and Instructions:

 Card number for testing with authentication (triggers popup with overlay) 4000 0025 0000 3155